micro/micro/api/README.md

 /v2/foo/bar	|	go.micro.api.v2.foo	|	Foo.Bar
 /v2/foo/bar/baz	|	go.micro.api.v2.foo	|	Bar.Baz

-A working example can be found here [Greeter Service](https://github.com/micro/examples/tree/master/greeter)

-## Using REST
+### REST Mapping

-You can serve a RESTful API by using the API as a proxy and implementing RESTful paths with libraries such as [go-restful](https://github.com/emicklei/go-restful).
+You can serve a RESTful API by using the API as a reverse proxy and implementing RESTful paths with libraries such as [go-restful](https://github.com/emicklei/go-restful).
 An example of a REST API service can be found at [greeter/api/rest](https://github.com/micro/examples/tree/master/greeter/api/rest).

-Starting the API with `--handler=proxy` will reverse proxy requests to backend services within the served API namespace (default: go.micro.api).
+Running the micro api with `--handler=proxy` will reverse proxy requests to services  within the API namespace.

-Example

 Path	|	Service	|	Service Path
 ---	|	---	|	---
+/foo/bar	|	go.micro.api.foo	|	/foo/bar
 /greeter	|	go.micro.api.greeter	|	/greeter
 /greeter/:name	|	go.micro.api.greeter	|	/greeter/:name

-Note: Using this method means directly speaking HTTP with the backend service.
-This eliminates the ability to switch transports.
+Using this handler means speaking HTTP directly with the backend service, ignoring any go-micro transport plugins.

 ## Stats Dashboard

-You can enable a stats dashboard via the `--enable_stats` flag.
+Enable a stats dashboard via the `--enable_stats` flag.
 It will be exposed on /stats.

 ```shell
 micro --enable_stats api
 ```

 <img src="https://github.com/micro/docs/blob/master/images/stats.png">